 Continuous improvements require insight, and insight is generally derived from real-time dashboards, reports, and analytics, all of which are plentiful throughout our solutions.
 Still, we wanted to take these insights one step further.

-We created a visualization solution within our 1Desk platform called End-to-End Automation.
+We created a visualization solution within our 1Desk platform that allows users to see the end-to-end automation functionality in progress.
 The solution depicts live and historical flows of activities within the platform and associated environments, i.e. environments 1Desk is integrated with from either an input or output perspective.
 The type of answers we’re trying to address, and they type of insight we’re trying to derive, include the following:

 - What is happening in our IT environment right now?
 Is that a normal load or something unique?